-70 ice and the approximate lower limits of discontinuous permafrost (Brenning, 2005).
 Along the higher South American Andes (>4000 m a.s.l.), studies in Argentina, Chile, and Bolivia have leveraged rock glacier inventories to map permafrost and assess water storage (Azócar and Brenning, 2010; Esper Angillieri, 2017; Falaschi et al., 2015; Rangecroft et al., 2015).
 However knowledge gaps still persist, in Peru: existing inventories are fragmented (Badillo-Rivera et al., 2021; León et al., 2021) and lacking standardized methods or detailed topoclimatic analyses.
-To address this, we present the Peruvian Rock Glacier
+To address this, we 65 present the Peruvian Rock Glacier Inventory (PRoGI v1.0), the first nationally comprehensive rock glacier dataset for the

-75 Inventory (PRoGI v1.0), the first high-resolution, nationally comprehensive rock glacier dataset for the Peruvian Andes, compiled using the mapping standards of the International Permafrost Association's Action Group (IPA) on Rock Glacier Inventories and Kinematics (RGIK, 2023).
-By combining high-resolution sub-meter remote sensing imagery with rigorous geospatial analysis, PRoGI v1.0 documents the distribution, morphology and climatic controls characteristics of rock glaciers across Peru.
+Peruvian Andes, compiled using the mapping standards of the International Permafrost Association's Action Group (IPA) on Rock Glacier Inventories and Kinematics (RGIK, 2023).
+By combining high-resolution remote sensing imagery with rigorous geospatial analysis, PRoGI v1.0 documents the distribution, morphology and climatic characteristics of rock glaciers across Peru.

-80 This new dataset enables advances in permafrost modelling and can be integrated into water resources assessments and disaster risk management efforts in the Peruvian Andes by environmental authorities (e.g. National Water Authority (ANA), National Center for Estimation, Prevention, and Disaster Risk Reduction (CENEPRED).
-In addition, by adhering to standardized IPA criteria, the inventory is interoperable with other international databases, representing a significant step toward a global rock glacier database."
-Splitting it up would reduce run-on complexity.
+70 This new dataset enables advances in permafrost modelling and can be integrated into water resources assessments and disaster risk management efforts in the Peruvian Andes by environmental authorities (e.g. National Water Authority (ANA), National Center for Estimation, Prevention, and Disaster Risk Reduction (CENEPRED).
+In addition, by adhering to standardized IPA criteria, the inventory is interoperable with other international databases, representing a significant step toward a global rock glacier database.